freenas/freenas-docs/userguide/vms.rst

 VMs set to *UEFI* booting are also given a VNC (Virtual Network Computing) remote connection:

-.. note:: If you are using the RealVNC Client and getting the error 'RFB protocol error: invalid message type', you must disable the 'Adapt to network speed' option, and move the slider to 'Best quality'.
+.. tip:: If a RealVNC 5.X Client shows the error :literal:`RFB protocol error: invalid message type`, disable the :guilabel:`Adapt to network speed` option and move the slider to :guilabel:`Best quality`.

 .. figure:: images/vms-vnc.png